 The course would suit anyone with a passion for sport and the active leisure industry.
-Students will be expected to complete assignments and project-based tasks that will require excellent organisation and time management through the whole course.
+Students will be expected to complete written and practical assignments and project-based tasks that will require excellent organisation and time management through the whole course.